 How simple is that!

 The lobster you simply need to boil in a pot of heavily salted water for no more than 12 minutes ( any more and it becomes tough).
 Once cooked, cool the lobster and take all the meat out of the tail, claws, and knuckles.
 You can save and freeze the shells for use in future soups if you like.
-Chop the meat and mix with 1 Tbsp of the mayo.
-You don’t want the mix to be to “wet”, add just enough to barely hold the lobster meat together.
-We don’t want to mask the flavour with the mayo!
+Chop the meat and mix with 1 tablespoon of the mayo.
+You don't want the mix to be to "wet", add just enough to barely hold the lobster meat together.
+We don't want to mask the flavour with the mayo!
 Season this with salt and pepper and set aside.

 The Cilantro and Avocado Mayo can be made while the lobster is cooking.

 Cut the avocado in half, remove the pit and scoop out the flesh.
-Chop 3 Tbsp worth of cilantro , squeeze half a lemon and measure out 3 Tbsp of mayonnaise.
+Chop 3 tablespoon worth of cilantro , squeeze half a lemon and measure out 3 tablespoon of mayonnaise.
 Place all of these ingredients in a bowl or food processor and mix it all together.
 The end product will look very similar to guacamole (and can be served as such if you like!).
 Season your avocado mayo with lemon juice (to avoid the avocado from oxidising and turning brown) and salt and pepper.

 Now all you need to do is assemble your sliders!
 I spread the mayo on the top and bottom of the buns, placed some fresh lettuce from the garden on the bottom half, topped it with the lobster meat and then closed the slider with the top half!
 Voila!
 Delicious Fresh Lobster Sliders!
 This took me about half an hour start to finish (I baked the slider buns the day before), so it is a wonderfully quick recipe that you can put together for lunch or get together with friends and family.

 PEI Lobster Sliders with a Cilantro & Avocado Mayo

 - 12 homemade or store bought slider buns